 Skip to contents

 This function reads biovolume data from feature files generated by the ifcb-analysis repository (Sosik and Olson 2007) and matches them with corresponding classification results or manual annotations.
-It calculates biovolume in cubic micrometer and determines if each class is a diatom based World Register of Marine Species (WoRMS).
-Carbon content is computed for each roi using specific conversion functions depending on whether the class is identified as a diatom or not, according to Menden-Deuer and Lessard 2000.
+It calculates biovolume in cubic micrometers and determines if each class is a diatom based on the World Register of Marine Species (WoRMS).
+Carbon content is computed for each region of interest (ROI) using conversion functions from Menden-Deuer and Lessard (2000), depending on whether the class is identified as a diatom.

 Usage